-3) Our two eldest Wildlings were gifted Bloom & Blossom Pillow Spray by Santa in their stockings last year and it has become a bit of a ritual at bedtimes.
+3) Our two eldest Wildlings were gifted Bloom & Blossom Pillow Spray by Santa in their stockings a couple of years back and it has now become a bit of a ritual at bedtimes.
 They love that their products are Roald Dahl themed and decorated with gorgeous Quentin Blake illustrations.
 The BFG’s Pillow Spray has been a great hit here.
 We’re loving their recent re-brand too!
 We’ve also had fun making our own aromatherapy concoctions to help us relax, by filling pulse point rollerball bottles with combinations of lavender, sandalwood and camomile oils.

 4) If our kids’ minds are racing as they crawl between the sheets and they still can’t switch off after 3 (or more!) bedtime stories, good old audible often comes to the rescue.
 Our small people love to drift off listening to an audiobook.
-Recently we’ve been loving Matilda, The Boy at the Back of the Class and Tilly and the Bookwanderers.
+Recently we’ve been loving Kensuke's Kingdom by Michael Morpugo and Evie in the Jungle by Matt Haig.
 In fact, we’ve been known to drift off to them too…

-5) We’ve also got our eyes on the Lizzie Loves Be Sleepy Natural Remedy – not one we’ve tried yet but we’re adding some to our cart now!
-Along with magnesium, the sachets contain melatonin-packed Montmorency sour cherry, which has been shown to shorten the time taken to fall asleep and increase the time asleep… sounds ideal for our very wakeful 2 year old!
-We’ll let you know how we get on.
+5) We’ve also love the Lizzie Loves Be Sleepy Natural Remedy.
+Along with magnesium, the sachets contain melatonin-packed Montmorency sour cherry, which has been shown to shorten the time taken to fall asleep and increase the time asleep…

 6) Last, but by no means least, we’re big advocates of a comforting herbal brew before traipsing upstairs to the land of nod.
 Camomile tea has been a staple in our houses before bed for as long as we can remember and we wanted our little people to be able to enjoy it’s calming effect too.